zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 Extensions do not need to consume any APIs to collect this information.
 Instead, debugging telemetry is made available as specified in [#live-telemetry](#live-telemetry), and production telemetry is made available to partners through **Kusto**.

 Portal Telemetry is a Kusto-based solution.
-The Kusto database contains data that streams from Cosmos, data that is logged from your extension, survey data, and data from the Portal that is associated with your extension.
+The Kusto database contains data that streams from Cosmos, data that is logged from your extension, survey data that is collected from your users, and data from the Portal that is associated with your extension.
 The AzPortal data source is located at [https://AzPortal.kusto.windows.net](https://AzPortal.kusto.windows.net).
 There is also a standardized pane that is used to collect user feedback that is not real-time.
 Extensions can display this pane by using the  one method located at [needslink](needslink).

 The telemetry data can be viewed a number of ways.
 Developers can review telemetry data by using existing dashboards, or they can run queries on the **Kusto** databases.

 To run or create modified versions of **Kusto** queries, you will need access to the  **Kusto** data tables.
 All Azure employees should have access.
 If you cannot access **Kusto**, verify whether  you have joined your team's standard access group as specified in  [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
-If the access group is not listed,  please reach out to   <a href="mailto:ibiza-telemetry@microsoft.com?subject=Standard Permission Access for Kusto Databases">Ibiza Telemetry</a>.
+Some group names are non-intuitive, so if you are unable to locate the correct group within the table, you may need to create a new group.
+To do that please follow the instructions in the section named '​Finding and joining an RBAC project'.
+Ensure your request has been approved.
+If you have been denied for any reason, or if the access group is not listed,  please reach out to   <a href="mailto:ibiza-telemetry@microsoft.com?subject=Standard Permission Access for Kusto Databases">Ibiza Telemetry</a>.

 The **Kusto** Explorer application that can be saved to your local computer is located at [http://kusto-us/ke/Kusto.Explorer.application](http://kusto-us/ke/Kusto.Explorer.application).
 Queries can also be run against the Kusto database by using the **Kusto.WebExplorer** that is located at [https://ailoganalyticsportal-privatecluster.cloudapp.net](https://ailoganalyticsportal-privatecluster.cloudapp.net)